-Can text messaging improve medication adherence?May 24th, 2011 in Medications /
+Can text messaging improve medication adherence?May 24, 2011 in Medicine & Health / Medications

 Text messaging and adolescents dont always mix well, but researchers at National Jewish Health hope text messages can spur teenagers to take their asthma medications more reliably.
 The study is testing whether health information and medication reminders via text message will boost adolescents adherence to asthma medication regimens.